Are you looking to remember information more effectively? Share your message and make it stick! You've got to learn about the Von Restorff Effect!

 Other Ways to Remember Important Information

-Understanding the idea behind the Von Restorff Effect can help you remember key information, from important quotes to tricky answers on your next test.
+Understanding the idea behind the Von Restorff Effect can help you remember critical information, from essential quotes to tricky answers on your next test.
 But it's far from the only way to remember things!
-Psychologists and marketing experts have discovered other design principles and cognitive biases that influence our memories and attention.
-If you are looking to remember a key piece of information, consider the following tips.
+Psychologists and marketing experts have discovered other design principles and cognitive biases influencing our memories and attention.
+Consider the following tips if you want to remember a critical piece of information.
 (Full pages on these effects can all be found on this website!)

-- Change Your State of Mind: Need to memorize information for a presentation, a test, or just to complete everyday tasks?
+• Change Your State of Mind: Need to memorize information for a presentation, a test, or to complete everyday tasks?
 Consider your state of mind.
 Replicate the type of environment when you need to recall information or adjust your environment when it's time to recall.
-If you know you're going to be nervous before a speech, get your heart pumping before you begin to memorize your information.
+If you know you'll be nervous before a speech, get your heart pumping before you memorize your information.

-- Rote Memorization: Repetition is key to memory and learning.
+• Rote Memorization: Repetition is vital to memory and learning.
 Want to get one key message across while giving your speech?
 Repeat it over and over.
-Don't overwhelm your audience with it, but repeat it enough that it becomes the most important message in your entire presentation.
+Don't overwhelm your audience with it; repeat it enough that it becomes the most crucial message in your presentation.

-- Chunking: While you're studying, "chunk" information into a group.
+• Chunking: While studying, "chunk" information into a group.
 Remembering one group, rather than multiple individual items, is much easier!

-- Acronyms, acrostics, and more!
-From PEMDAS to "I before E except after C," there are plenty of phrases and sentences that can help you remember information.
+• Acronyms, acrostics, and more!
+From PEMDAS to "I before E except after C," plenty of phrases and sentences can help you remember information.
 Memory tricks are fun!

 Ready, Set, Remember!